 I went to Bible school with BIG dreams when I was 20, met my husband a few years later, started having kids a few years after that, and wha-la….the instant chaos of day-to-day life put my BIG dreams on the back burner.

-Instead of ministering to the masses, I was trying to figure out where to put Bible reading and prayer time in my day between diapers and potty training and cooking and laundry and cleaning up messes and life.
+Instead of ministering to the masses, I was trying to figure out where to put Bible reading and prayer time in my day between diapers and potty training and cooking and laundry and cleaning up messes.

 There were a lot of invisible years.
 Mostly I felt forgotten.
 But looking back now, I see I wasn’t invisible or forgotten.
 I was hidden.

-And in my secret hiding place, I learned a few things about grace and love and life and walking hand in hand every day with the God who threw the stars into place.
+And in my secret hiding place, I learned a few things about life and love and walking hand in hand every day with the God who threw the stars into place.

 Sometimes I miss those hidden, quiet years, and what I resented for so long I now yearn to go back to.
 But new seasons bring new schedules and there is no going back…only finding a new way to connect in the new chaos of now.